 Magento provides merchants with an open-source architecture to operate with, giving you complete control over the design and functioning of your store.
 It is ideal for complicated, highly customized solutions since it allows you to construct your store from the ground up and construct your own apps and extensions.

 Bigcommerce is a good fit for beginners and intermediate users because it is simple to use.
 They provide you with templates, tutorials, tooltips, and an interactive interface to assist in creating your own store.
-While Magento is well-suited to developers, but it can be difficult to navigate for newbies.
+Compare to of Magento, it is well-suited to developers, but it can be difficult to navigate for newbies.

 Magento is a platform that is self-hosted.
 That means you’ll have to find acceptable premium hosting for your website.
 However, it allows you greater flexibility in terms of selecting a server and making adjustments if you need to increase website performance.

 BigCommerce, on the other hand, is a hosted service.
 So you won’t have to look for anything else, but you’ll have less influence over your situation.

 BigCommerce has a free 15-day trial and 4 paid tiers, Standard, Plus, Pro, and Enterprise.
 The starting pricing for BigCommerce is $29.95, with a processing fee of 2.9 percent + $0.30 for every transaction.
 The pro plans are automatically enrolled in BigCommerce stores that sell more than $125,000 per year.
 The cost is also determined by the number of orders placed.
 Low-cost plans come with fewer features.
 The base subscription, for example, does not have an abandoned cart saver, fraud monitoring, product filtering, and other features that you may require.

 Because BigCommerce is a software as a service (SaaS) platform, your infrastructure and managed support costs are covered.
 As you customize the platform to your individual business needs, you will incur design, development, and app integration charges.